Free Zones Company Formation

 How to Set Up a Business in the UAE Free Zones?

-Company setup in free zones is not subject to commercial company’s law.
+Company set up in free zones is not subject to the commercial company’s law.
 Free zones in the UAE are outside the jurisdiction of the UAE and have rules and regulation set by concerned free zone authorities.
-These free zones offer excellent business opportunity for investors from all around the world and provide a liberal working environment and easy company setup procedures.
+These free zones offer an excellent business opportunity for investors from all around the world and provide a liberal working environment and easy company setup procedures.
 The procedure is plain and simple.

 Procedure to Set Up a Business in the UAE Free Zones

 1. Determine the type of legal entity

 Determine which type of entity you want to set up in any of the free zones.
 The capital requirement for such entity depends upon that particular free zone where you want to form a company; for example, there is no minimum capital requirement for setting up a business in twofour54, whereas in Dubai Airport Free Zone (DAFZ) you are supposed to have a minimum share capital requirement of AED 150,000.

 After deciding the type of legal entity, choose a trade name for your company.
 Note that you ought to cross-check with the respective free zone authority about the permitted trade names and whether the intended name has already been registered.